 has been arrested by that middle-of-the-night phone call.”

 These are far and away the most common method for getting someone out of jail.
 Their popularity stems from two pretty important features: they’re fast and they’re the least expensive option.
 The bail bond process does not take very long, and a bail bond can be easily obtained within hours of learning a friend or loved one has been arrested by that middle-of-the-night phone call.
-Additionally, California Insurance Law mandates that the cost of a bail bond is not to exceed 10% of the total bail amount.
-So, if bail is set at $10,000, the cost of a bail bond will be only $1,000.
+We will beat any locally advertised price!

 Once bail has been set, an individual can pay the full amount of bail to the court clerk and obtain the release of a defendant.
 When the defendant shows up on time for all of their court obligations, no matter what happens in court, the money paid for their release will be refunded, minus any relevant fees.
 If the defendant does not show up for court, the money is forfeited to the court and a warrant will be issued for the defendant’s arrest.